pyepics/pyepics/doc/installation.rst

 For 64-bit Python on 64-bit Windows, pre-built DLLs from 3.14.12.4 (patched as of January, 2015) are also included.
-Support for 64-bit Python on Windows is new in version 3.2.4, and requires Python version 2.7.9.
+Support for 64-bit Python on Windows was new in version 3.2.4, and requires Python version 2.7.9.

 The Python `numpy module <http://numpy.scipy.org/>`_ is highly recommended, though it is not strictly required.
 If available, it will be used to